clescot/kafka-connect-http/README.md

 ### What is the goal of this project?

-The main goal of this project is to allow to interact with HTTP servers, with a [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) cluster.
+The main goal of this project is to allow to interact with HTTP servers, via a [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) cluster.
 It permits to define HTTP requests, and store optionnally HTTP responses as Kafka messages, with Kafka connect connectors.